OpenNebula/docs/source/deployment/opennebula_installation/mysql_setup.rst

 VMs in DONE state
 ----------------------

-When a VM is terminated OpenNebula change it's state to DONE but it keep the VM in the database in case the VM information is required in the future.
-In order to reduce the size of the VM table, it is recommended to periodically delete the VM in DONE state.
+When a VM is terminated OpenNebula change it's state to DONE but it keep the VM in the database in case the VM information is required in the future (e.g. to generate accounting reports).
+In order to reduce the size of the VM table, it is recommended to periodically delete the VM in DONE state when not needed.
 For this task it is available the `onedb purge-done <http://docs.opennebula.org/5.8/deployment/references/onedb.html#onedb-purge-done>`__ tool.